-3 Social networks
+3. Social networks

 Social networks are important in our lives.
 Decision making, trade activity, job searching and disease transmission are all heavily influenced by the social and economic networks.
 Network modeling is a rapidly growing part of the economic literature (see Jackson, 2008 for a detailed treatment).
-Watts (1999) indicates that a typical social network has the following properties: 1) there are many participants in the network; 2) each participant is connected to a small fraction of the entire network, i.e., the network is sparse; 3) even the most connected node is still connected only to a small fraction of the entire network, i.e., the network is clustered; and yet 5) the characteristic path length or diameter of the network, i.e., the shortest path between the furthest pair of nodes, is small.
+Watts (1999) indicates that a typical social network has the following properties: (1) there are many participants in the network; (2) each participant is connected to a small fraction of the entire network, i.e., the network is sparse; (3) even the most connected node is still connected only to a small fraction of the entire network, i.e., the network is decentralized; (4) neighborhoods overlap, i.e., the network is clustered; and yet (5) the characteristic path length or diameter of the network, i.e., the shortest path between the furthest pair of nodes, is small.